5 Proven Tips for Startup Success from a Business Incubator

 Spending a lot of money and effort branding your company before checking if your product fits the market is an unwise step.
-However, once a product is honed in an incubator, and it fits the market, it is important to lay down a branding direction that aligns with the business strategy.
-Early stage companies should continuously pursue aligning the business with the market.
+However, once a product is honed in an incubator, and fits the market, it is important to lay down a branding direction that aligns with the business strategy.
+Early-stage companies should continuously pursue aligning the business with the market.

 The way the brand looks and communicates should align with the target audience; don’t expect your brand to target all kinds of people, be focused on one target group.
 For a startup, forming a branding foundation should have well-executed design elements, colour palettes, logos, font choices, collateral design and website layout.
 All these elements should be tied together with the aim of delivering a good experience to the target customer.

 There are three ways in which a startup can stay focused and organised and avoid projecting failure.

 Each morning, your team should meet for a short period (approximately 15 minutes), where each member writes down their daily tasks and shares them with the team.
 After this step, the team should ask each other questions and edit any item on the tasks list.

 Hold everyone accountable

 A whiteboard is a good place to write down the tasks, and once someone completes a task, it is crossed off the list.
 This system enables the company to be efficient and accountable.

 Identify long-term goals by using a product roadmap

 A company needs a goal, called a mission, to align the whole company with what is important.
 It is easier to plan the priorities once the essentials are spotted.
 Focusing on the mission and removing distractions builds long-term companies.